Amenemhat III: Coregency

+Textual evidence for co-regency, but it is scant, indirect, and of malleable interpretation.) though not all scholars agree and some (Note: Such as the Egyptologists Robert Delia, Claude Obsomer, and Pierre Tallet.) instead argue for sole reigns for both kings.
+For the following twenty years, Senusret III and Amenemhat III shared the throne, with Amenemhat III taking the active role as king.

+Amenemhat III as a recumbent sphinx, one of the so-called "Hyksos sphinxes" that were later repeatedly usurped by some of the Hyksos kings.

 These two kings – Senusret III and Amenemhat III – presided over the golden age of the Middle Kingdom.
 Senusret III had pursued aggressive military action to curb incursions from tribes people from Nubia.
 These campaigns were conducted across several years and were brutal against the native populations, including slaughter of men, enslavement of women and children, and the burning of fields.
 He also sent a military expedition into Syria-Palestine, enemies of Egypt since the reign of Senusret I. His internal policies targeted the increasing power of provincial governors, transferring power back to the reigning monarch.
 It is disputed whether he dismantled the nomarchical system.
 Senusret III also formed the basis for the legendary character Sesostris described by Manetho and Herodotus.
 As a consequence of Senusret III's administrative and military policies, Amenemhat III inherited a peaceful and stable Egypt, which reached its cultural and economic zenith under his direction.

 Military campaigns

 There is very little evidence for military expeditions during Amenemhat III's reign.
 One rock inscription records a small mission in regnal year nine.
 It was found in Nubia, near the fortress of Kumma.
 The short text reports that a military mission was guided by the mouth of Nekhen Zamonth who states that he went north with a small troop and that there were no deaths on the return south.
 There is a stela dated to regnal 33 that was discovered at Kerma, south of the Third Cataract, discussing the construction of a wall, though this stela must have originated elsewhere as Kerma was beyond Egypt's control at this time.